PalMassimo/learning-background/Terraform/Notes.md

 Only after logging in we can run `terraform init`.

 Notice that if the workspace is connected to a VCS - Version Control System we cannot run the commands from the terminal because we will have two repositories (the local and the remote), so two source of truth.
-Hence, if we want to run the terraform commands form the local terminal is suggested to not use the **version control workflow** but to use the `CLI-driven workflow instead.
+Hence, if we want to run the terraform commands form the local terminal is suggested to not use the **version control workflow** but to use the CLI-driven workflow instead.
+Indeed, when creating a workflow from the terraform cloud, we can select the option "version control flow" or "CLI-driven workflow".
+To use the last option we have to run `terraform login` to get the API token.

 #### Remote Backend Configuration - deep dive
 The reccomended way to set the remote configuration is